-The discount rate used to measure the total pension liabilities as of June 30, 2023 and 2022 was 7.00% and 7.40%, respectively.
+The discount rate used to measure the total pension liabilities as of June 30, 2024 was 7.00%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at contractually required rates, and that contributions from employers will be made at statutorily required rates, actuarially determined (including the component of PERS 2/3 and TRS 2/3 employer rates pertaining to the unfunded actuarial accrued liability for PERS 1 and TRS 1, respectively).
 Based on those assumptions, the fiduciary net position for each pension plan was projected to be sufficient to make all projected future benefit payments of the current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Using the WSIB long-term expected rate of return, a 7.00% and 7.40% future investment rate of return on pension plan investments was assumed as of measurement dates June 30, 2022 and 2021, respectively.
+Using the WSIB long-term expected rate of return, a 7.00% future investment rate of return on pension plan investments was assumed as of measurement date June 30, 2023.
 The expected return on plan assets is the estimated long-term rate of return that will be earned on the investments used to fund the pension obligation.
 Contributions from plan members and employers were assumed to continue to be made at contractually required rates (including the component of PERS 2/3 and TRS 2/3 employer rates pertaining to the unfunded actuarial accrued liability for PERS 1 and TRS 1, respectively, as provided for in chapter 41.45 of the RCW).